adamgoral/research-assistant/memory-bank/activeContext.md

 4. What metrics should we prioritize for evaluating research quality?
 5. How can we effectively demonstrate progress to users during long-running research tasks?
 6. What level of customization should we allow for research parameters?
-7. How should we approach report formatting for different audience types?
+7. How can we optimize the integration between the report generation module and the research pipeline?
+8. What additional report templates should we consider for specialized use cases?